 - BlazBlue: Continuum Shift is banned on the grounds of suggestive and revealing outfits on some characters.

-- Under Hugo Chavez Administration, whenever there is a series that depicts something that the government doesn't like was quickly excised or forbidden to rebroadcast on open air networks.
-The most noticeable case was the Colombian soap opera Chepe Fortuna, because or a subplot concerning two middle-aged sisters, Colombia and Venezuela.
+- Hugo Chavez's administration was quick to ban any show it didn't like.
+The most notable was Colombian soap opera Chepe Fortuna, which had a supblot concerning two middle-aged sisters, Colombia and Venezuela.
 Colombia is an industrious, honest, long suffering lady, while Venezuela is a Fat Bastard of a woman who believes herself to be gorgeous, constantly gets into ill-fated Get Rich Quick Schemes and has an excessive love for her tiny doggie named Hugo.
-All of this Played for Laughs (and it was Actually Pretty Funny).
-Because the Chavez government got very offended for what they perceived was the mocking of the country sovereignty, the thing didn't got a full week on air, and made the already fragile relationship between the countries even worse.
+It was Actually Pretty Funny, but the government was not amused.

-- All video games that include any killer violence had been banned since 2010.
-Averted with the sequel to Mercenaries, even though it came under fire from the Venezuelan government, which apparently considered it a propaganda piece directed against the Hugo Chavez administration.
+- All video games that include any killer violence had been banned since 2010 — except the sequel to Mercenaries, even though it came under fire from the Venezuelan government, which apparently considered it a propaganda piece directed against the Hugo Chavez administration.

-- Happened to The Girl With the Dragon Tattoo, though the decision was ultimately made by Sony's international distribution company, who protested against Vietnam's censors cutting out the nude scenes.
+- The Girl with the Dragon Tattoo was banned in Vietnam, though the decision was ultimately made by Sony's international distribution company, who protested Vietnam's censors cutting out the nude scenes.